 Upon approval of the Hiring Proposal, the following activities will occur:

 - The Hiring Manager will change the status of all remaining applicants in the Applicant Tracking System.

 - Human Resources will generate an offer letter.

 - Human Resources will enter the new hire into the HR/Payroll system.

-- Human Resources will send the Hiring Manager a New Employee Checklist.
+- Human Resources will send the Hiring Manager a New Employee Checklist and OIT form.